Sheikh Lutfar Rahman: Death and legacy

 Rahman died on 30 March 1975.
 He was buried in Tungipara, Gopalganj district, Bangladesh.
 Sheikh Lutfar Rahman Bridge over Madhumati River connecting Gopalganj-Pirojpur Highway.
 The foundation stone of the bridge was laid on 23 December 2000 by Sheikh Hasina.
 The construction was stopped in 2001 by the 4-party government.
 The construction work resumed in 2009 when Bangladesh Awami League returned to power in 2009.
 The bridge was inaugurated in January 2015 by Sheikh Hasina.
 Sheikh Lutfar Rahman Adarsha Government College is a government college in Kotalipara, Gopalganj.

 Descendants

+Popular culture

+Actor Chanchal Chowdhury portrayed Rahman in the biopic Mujib: The Making of a Nation (2023), directed by Shyam Benegal.